damminhtien/cs231n-vietnamese/classification.md

   <div class="figcaption"></div>
 </div>

-**Data-driven approach**.
+**Cách tiếp cận hướng dữ liệu (data-driven)**.
 How might we go about writing an algorithm that can classify images into distinct categories?
 Unlike writing an algorithm for, for example, sorting a list of numbers, it is not obvious how one might write an algorithm for identifying cats in images.
 Therefore, instead of trying to specify what every one of the categories of interest look like directly in code, the approach that we will take is not unlike one you would take with a child: we're going to provide the computer with many examples of each class and then develop learning algorithms that look at these examples and learn about the visual appearance of each class.
 This approach is referred to as a *data-driven approach*, since it relies on first accumulating a *training dataset* of labeled images.
 Here is an example of what such a dataset might look like:

 <div class="fig figcenter fighighlight">
   <img src="/assets/trainset.jpg">
   <div class="figcaption">An example training set for four visual categories.
 In practice we may have thousands of categories and hundreds of thousands of images for each category.</div>
 </div>

-**The image classification pipeline**.
+**Phân loại hình ảnh pipeline**.
 We've seen that the task in Image Classification is to take an array of pixels that represents a single image and assign a label to it.
 Our complete pipeline can be formalized as follows:

-- **Input:** Our input consists of a set of *N* images, each labeled with one of *K* different classes.
+- **Đầu vào:** Our input consists of a set of *N* images, each labeled with one of *K* different classes.
 We refer to this data as the *training set*.
-- **Learning:** Our task is to use the training set to learn what every one of the classes looks like.
+- **Quá trình học:** Our task is to use the training set to learn what every one of the classes looks like.
 We refer to this step as *training a classifier*, or *learning a model*.
-- **Evaluation:** In the end, we evaluate the quality of the classifier by asking it to predict labels for a new set of images that it has never seen before.
+- **Đánh giá:** In the end, we evaluate the quality of the classifier by asking it to predict labels for a new set of images that it has never seen before.
 We will then compare the true labels of these images to the ones predicted by the classifier.
 Intuitively, we're hoping that a lot of the predictions match up with the true answers  (which we call the *ground truth*).

 <a name='nn'></a>

-### Nearest Neighbor Classifier
+### Bộ phân loại dựa trên PP Các hàng xóm gần nhất
 As our first approach, we will develop what we call a **Nearest Neighbor Classifier**.
 This classifier has nothing to do with Convolutional Neural Networks and it is very rarely used in practice, but it will allow us to get an idea about the basic approach to an image classification problem.

-**Example image classification dataset: CIFAR-10.** One popular toy image classification dataset is the <a href="http://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10 dataset</a>.
+**Ví dụ tập dữ liệu phân loại hình ảnh: CIFAR-10.** One popular toy image classification dataset is the <a href="http://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10 dataset</a>.
 This dataset consists of 60,000 tiny images that are 32 pixels high and wide.
 Each image is labeled with one of 10 classes (for example *"airplane, automobile, bird, etc"*).
 These 60,000 images are partitioned into a training set of 50,000 images and a test set of 10,000 images.
 In the image below you can see 10 random example images from each one of the 10 classes:

 <div class="fig figcenter fighighlight">
   <img src="/assets/nn.jpg">